Create an add-on

 src" field that contains the value from "

 src_ip".
-This is done by defining a field alias that will create a new field with a name that corresponds with the name defined in the Common Information Model.
+Define a field alias that creates a field with a name that corresponds with the name defined in the CIM.

-See the "field aliases" topic in the core Splunk product documentation for more information about creating field aliases.
+See the "field aliases" topic in the core Splunk product documentation.

 Normalize field values

-You must make sure that the value populated by the field extraction matches the field value requirements in the Common Information Model.
-If the value does not match (for example, the value required by the Common Information Model is "
+Make sure that the value populated by the field extraction matches the field value requirements in the CIM.
+If the value does not match (for example, the value required by the CIM is

-failed") then create a lookup to translate the field so that it matches the value defined in the Common Information Model.
-See the core Splunk documentation topics "Setting up lookup fields" and "Tag and alias field values in Splunk Web" to learn more about normalizing field values.
+failed), then create a lookup to translate the field so that it matches the value defined in the CIM.
+See the core Splunk documentation topics "Setting up lookup fields" and "Tag and alias field values" to learn more about normalizing field values.

 Verify field extractions